 Cleaning products are one of the reasons indoor pollution is starting to exceed the outdoor!
-From Web MD: But the truth is, the air inside homes, offices, and other buildings can be more polluted than the air outside.
+From Web MD: But the truth is, the air inside homes, offices, and other buildings can be more polluted than the air outside and if you still don’t have an in-house air purifier, its high time you buy one.
 The air inside your home may be polluted by lead (in house dust), formaldehyde, fire-retardants, radon, even volatile chemicals from fragrances used in conventional cleaners.
 Some pollutants are tracked into the home.
 Some arrive via a new mattress or furniture, carpet cleaners, or a coat of paint on the walls.

 Radon, a known carcinogen, is responsible for 20,000 lung cancer deaths/year.
 According to the EPA, based on a national residential radon survey completed in 1991, the average indoor radon level is about 1.3 picocuries per liter (pCi/L) in air in the United States.
 The average outdoor level is about 0.4 pCi/L. Apparently, houses act as a vacuum, drawing radon in from the foundation and soil around it.
 Radon is also released into the air from the water when one showers.
 I can’t let myself be terribly worried about this, simply because we don’t OWN our residence.
 All we can do is make sure we ventilate our rooms with plenty of fresh air.